SEMICeu/NIFO_pilot/README.md

 ### Converting Word documents to HTML

-Copy the Word documents (in docx format) that you want to conver to html in the `/docx` folder and run `node docxtohtml.js` from the command line.
+Copy the Word documents (in docx format) that you want to convert to html in the `/docx` folder and run `node docxtohtml.js` from the command line.
 All documents in the input folder will be transformed into HTML and stored in the `/html` folder.
+Any images the Word document may contain will be stored in the `/html/img` folder.

+When using a Windows based machine, it is also possible to simply execute the `conver.bat` file from the project's root folder.
+This will automatically start the Word to HTML and the HTML to RDFa conversion.

 ### Annotating HTML with RDFa